 Residents' parking

 Ever since HPERA was founded, the issue of residents' parking has been debated.
 Opinions have been divided on the subject, with some people in favour of a residents' parking scheme, and others opposed.
 In January 2018 we produced these FAQs about parking schemes to help inform residents.
-The previous administration of the County Council suspended all new parking schemes in early 2020, but this policy may be reversed in future.
+The previous administration of the County Council suspended all new parking schemes in early 2020, but this policy was later reversed and it's now GCP policy to introduce residents' parking schemes over most of the city, as a way of encouraging a shift towards cycling, walking and the use of public transport as a means of travelling into Cambridge.
+There are already schemes covering much of the city, with plans for more to come.
 Below you can find more information and the surveys that have been carried out on the issue.

 February 2019